 Why do we need it?

 Data is critical, and securing data is one of the major challenges that big enterprises and banks struggle with today.
-The plain text form of data can be easily tampered with and played around with by an attacker or a hacker.
+The plain text form of data can easily be tampered with and played around by an attacker or a hacker.
 Therefore securing these critical pieces of information becomes mandatory and then algorithms and techniques such as symmetric key encryption come into play.

 How is symmetric key encryption technology going to help you in career growth?